 Discussion

-The results of the modelling presented in this study suggest with a high degree of certainty that the addition of CXB boost as an adjunct to WW management in order to optimise the proportion of patients who achieve a cCR and are thus eligible for non-operative management is cost-effective.
-The degree of certainty associated with these findings is in part because addition of a CXB boost for this indication is both cost-saving and effective, resulting in an increased QALY payoff, and consequently could be said to be dominant.
+The modelling results presented in this study suggest with a high degree of certainty that the addition of CXB boost as an adjunct to WW management in order to optimise the proportion of patients who achieve a cCR and are thus eligible for non-operative management is cost-effective.
+The degree of certainty associated with these findings is in part because the addition of a CXB boost for this indication is both cost-saving and effective, resulting in an increased QALY payoff, and consequently could be said to be dominant.
 These findings were true in all three modelled demographic cohorts (fm60, fm80, and cm80).
 Predictably however, as age and patient co-morbidities increase the uncertainty associated with these findings decreases.
 This is unsurprising as by increasing the cCR rate compared to WW with EBRT alone, CXB can result in RS can being avoided in some patients, and the effect of avoiding RS in elderly and co-morbid patients is likely to be more marked.
-The reason that the incremental QALY payoff is not more marked in elderly in the fm80 and cm80 cohort is that these patients have a significantly lower life-expectancy than the fm60 cohort, and consequently the QALY payoff for each death avoided is consequently less.
+The reason that the incremental QALY payoff is not more marked in elderly in the fm80 and cm80 cohort is that these patients have a significantly lower life-expectancy than the fm60 cohort, and consequently the QALY payoff for each death avoided is therefore less.